backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Probes.md

 	- We have the same options as readiness probe
 	- ![[attachments/Pasted image 20220926130603.png]]

-> [!caution]- Readiness and Liveness probes are *added at the container level* so that we can have different probes for different containers.
+> [!caution] Readiness and Liveness probes are **added at the container level** so that we can have different probes for different containers.

+- Both Liveness and Readiness probes **are run periodically** as defined by the `periodSeconds` attribute.
+- If the pod is NOT healthy then the Kubelet component on the node restarts the pod.

+> [!note]- Difference between Readiness and Liveness probes.
+> - Readiness probes affect the Ready state of the pod.
+> - In case of Liveness probes it restarts the pod where as Readiness probe just changes the Ready state of the pod which means no traffic is sent to it by the service.